datacarpentry/python-ecology-lesson/_episodes/02-index-slice-subset.md

 ~~~
 {: .language-python}

-Python tells us what type of error it is in the traceback, at the bottom it says `KeyError: 'speciess'` which means that `speciess` is not a column name (or Key in the related python data type dictionary).
+Python tells us what type of error it is in the traceback, at the bottom it says `KeyError: 'speciess'` which means that `speciess` is not a column name (or Key in the related Python data type dictionary).

 ## Extracting Range based Subsets: Slicing